 Combe Martin FAQ

-, a low and deep valley surrounded by very high hills.
-The Martin suffix derives from Lord Martin de Tours, a Norman commander of much worth and assistance to William the Con…
+…very high hills.
+The Martin suffix derives from Lord Martin de Tours, a Norman commander of worth and assistance to William the Conqueror.
+Martin was granted the manor of Co…

 Introduction to Combe Martin